The definitive guide to Bridging Loans, insights for Scotland

 Client Profile: Emma and Mark, experienced renovators in Glasgow.

-Objective: Buy, Renovate and resell an undervalued house.
+Objective: Buy, Renovate and resell a a renovation opportunity acquired below valuation.

 Property Details: A semi-detached house valued at £400,000, bought for £320,000.